Trump warns GOP of political costs of rejecting health bill

 Older and disabled Medicaid beneficiaries would get larger benefits.
 But it would also curb future growth of the overall Medicaid program, which helps low earners afford medical coverage, and let states impose work requirements on some recipients.
 Additional states could not join the 31 that opted to expand Medicaid to more beneficiaries under Obama’s law, the Affordable Care Act.

-In a bid to cement support from upstate New Yorkers, the revisions would also stop that state from passing on over $2-billion a year in Medicaid costs to counties.
-The change was pushed by Rep. Chris Collins, R-N.Y., one of Trump’s first congressional supporters.
+In a bid to cement support from upstate New Yorkers, the revisions would also stop that state from passing on over $2 billion a year in Medicaid costs to upstate counties, though it exempts Democratic-run New York City from that protection.
+The change was pushed by Collins, one of Trump’s first congressional supporters.
 Local officials have complained the practice overburdens their budgets.

 Republican support teetered last week when a nonpartisan congressional analysis projected the measure would strip 24 million people of coverage in a decade.
 The Congressional Budget Office also said the bill would cause huge out-of-pocket increases for many lower earners and people aged 50 to 64.